elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ```

 The first thing you might notice is that our Elixir project and our Phoenix
 project share a lot in common.
-The folder structure is very similar:
+The folder structure is similar:

 ![Elixir Folder Structure](images/elixir_introduction/elixir_folder_structure.png)